eth-cscs/sarus/doc/config/configuration_reference.rst

 mksquashfsPath (string, REQUIRED)
 ---------------------------------
 Absolute path to trusted ``mksquashfs`` binary.
-It must be a root-owned executable in a root-owned directory.
+It must be a root-owned executable in a root-owned directory and must be writable only by its owner (no write permissions to group or other users).

 .. _config-reference-runcPath: